yrom1/exception-logging/README.md

 # exception-logging
 Exception logging decorator, class decorator and metaclass generator.
-Some example usages are show below, and the corresponding log files created.
+Some example usages are shown below, and the corresponding log files created.

 ---